 April 15, 2014 Amazing---we turned on the water in the fully restored fish ladder last Saturday, April 12!
 The new...and final pools...are the lowest sixteen pools, the entry pools.
 If you stop by the fish ladder, you can see all the new work from the footbridge.
 We're ready for alewives and any other fish that want to travel to and from the lake!

 We have not see any activity yet, either smelts in to spawn in the lower ladder or alewives.
 It won't be long though.
 Check back here for the latest reports!

 We will be carrying out the final work of restoring the land impacted by the restoration work, removing a temporary access bridge, and completing a small amount of stonework soon.
 We expect that these tasks will be carried out this spring or at the latest, next fall.
 Imagine...we are just about there!!!

-We (and the fish!) are grateful for grants from the National Fish and Wildlife Foundation, the Elmina Sewell Foundation, the Horizon Foundation, the Davis Conservation Foundation, the Edward Myers Conservation Trust and from support from many individuals and businesses!!
+We (and the fish!) are grateful for all the help we've had in completing the restoration.
+We couldn't have done it without the commitment and perseverence of our wonderful fish ladder community!
+And, this year we are particularly grateful for grants from the National Fish and Wildlife Foundation, the Elmina Sewell Foundation, the Horizon Foundation, the Davis Conservation Foundation, the Edward Myers Conservation Trust and from support from many individuals and businesses!!